 Everyday health services

 Most health services are available to everyone and you do not need an assessment or referral to use them.
-Many children and young people with special educational needs and disabilities (SEND) will have their needs met by an everyday health service.
+Everyday health services can meet the needs of many children and young people with special educational needs.

-There are a number of health services there to support your child or young person with either universal health needs or specialist services and targeted services.
+Your child or young person can access a variety of health services to meet their health needs, as well as specialist and targeted services.
 Services may differ depending on where in Kent you live.

-A General Practitioner (GP) deals with a wide range of health issues.
-They could include; general health advice, contraception, maternity services and vaccinations.
+A General Practitioner (GP) treats a wide range of health issues, including:

 What happens when you visit the doctor

 When you visit the doctor, they will sit down and discuss any concerns that you have.
-They are there to listen to you, and to help support you with your health.
+They're there to listen to you and to support you.

-For an easy read guide to your GP visit, you can read:
+For an easy read guide to your GP visit read:

-- what happens when you go the see your GP (easy read)
+- what happens when you visit your GP (easy read)

 - how to tell your GP that you have a learning disability (easy read).